TKGP/Chernobyl-Relay-Chat/README.md

 # Call of Chernobyl Relay Chat (CoCRC)
-An IRC-based chat app for Call of Chernobyl.
+An IRC-based chat app for Call of Chernobyl and Call of the Zone.
 Features an independent client as well as in-game chat, automatic death messages, and compatibility with all other addons.
 Uplifted to a newer version of .NET Framework, as well as newer Nuget packages.
 All credit goes to TKGP.